 How can you get around Sumatra once you’re there?

-- Internal flights, minus their delays are the quickest way to do big distances around the country.
-The only flight purchasing app we could get to work was kiwi.com
+- Internal flights, minus their delays, are the quickest way to do big distances around the country.
+We use Kayak to book our flights.

-- Buses are incredibly cheap but do remember that outisde main tourist areas people are unlikely to speak English.
+- Buses are incredibly cheap but do remember that outside the main tourist areas, people are unlikely to speak English.